narendraiiitl/Eduthon/README.md

 ![alt text](/assets/Screenshot_20200906_095424.png "Workspace Screen")

 ### What lead us to develope this platform ?

-This pandemic has hit us hard, but with time everthing is statring to come online so is the case with our colleges.
+This pandemic has hit us hard, but with time everthing is starting to come online so is the case with our colleges.

-All lectures and CODING PRACTICALS are being conducted online, mostly thourgh PPT's and screen sharing, while this way is OK'ish for theory lecutres but it becomes really hard to coupe up with online PRACTICALS.
+All lectures and CODING PRACTICALS are being conducted online, mostly through PPTs and screen sharing, while this way is OK'ish for theory lecutres but it becomes really hard to coupe up with online PRACTICALS.

 ### Some Caveats of current way of online PRACTICAL sessions :
   * All the students does not have same coding environment and some of them don't even have linux installed.
   * If the student want to share code or even if teacher wants to share a code, they need to send file which then needs to be run locally,hence consuming more time.
   * Debugging and doubt solving in a code is really cumbersome and teacher cannot help student in realtime.
-  * Poor network connection is the biggest hurdule of all due to which quality of share maybe bad and code may not be visible clearly.
+  * Poor network connection is the biggest hurdle of all due to which quality of share maybe bad and code may not be visible clearly.

 ### What we propose ?
   * On our platform teacher will create a room, will share invite link.